-The School of Business provides curriculum options dedicated to an international perspective as part of our commitment to global learning.
+The Costello College of Business provides curriculum options dedicated to an international perspective as part of our commitment to global learning.
 While globalization is already the norm in today’s business atmosphere, these courses are specifically designed through a global lens:

 - Accounting: ACCT 370 Accounting in a Global Economy

 - Finance: FNAN 440 International Financial Management

 - Information Systems and Operations Management: OSCM 320 Supply Chain Management in a Global Economy